greatscottgadgets/cynthion/docs/source/developer/bitstream_generation.rst

 - ``analyzer`` -- USB analyzer for using Cynthion with Packetry.
 - ``soc``      -- System-on-Chip for using Cynthion with Facedancer.

-Bitstreams can be generated from the cynthion python package sub-directory as follows:
+Bitstreams can be generated from the ``cynthion`` Python package sub-directory as follows:

 Analyzer Gateware
 ^^^^^^^^^^^^^^^^^

 .. code-block:: sh

-    # change to the cynthion python package directory
+    # change to the 'cynthion' Python package directory
     cd cynthion/python/

     # generate bitstream